Nismit/SimpleRSSReader/README.md

 Super Simple RSS Reader

-This is a super simple rss reader, but it still on working unfortunately.
+This is a super simple rss reader, can fetch RSS 2.0/Atom feeds.
-Now, it's hard cording, you can not set URLs.. if you pull listview, it will load and get another data.
+The App is availavle on Android.

-I did make XML Parser, you can fetch RSS 2.0/Atom feeds.
+## Features

-Features:
+It is a light-weight app.
+You can add various rss feeds.

 - One Activity
 - Uses Fragments
 - Observer with AsyncTask